matthewsedlacek/sezzle-calculator-socketio/README.md

 ## Local Installation

 1. Fork this repository
-2. Clone down the local branch into folder of your choice
+2. Clone down the local branch into folder of your choice `git clone --single-branch --branch local https://github.com/matthewsedlacek/sezzle-calculator-socketio`
-3. `cd sezzle-frontend`
+3. `cd sezzle-calculator-socketio`
 4. Run `npm install` in terminal
 5. Run the backend server - refer to [backend](https://github.com/matthewsedlacek/sezzle-node-express-api/tree/local) repository and use the local branch
 6. Run `npm start` in your terminal